Why We Charge for Parking on Commercial Streets

 We’ve partnered with Parkmobile to bring residents and visitors a mobile payment solution for parking at metered spaces throughout the County.

 Pay-by-cell is a mobile application administered by Parkmobile and is available for iPhone, Android, Windows 7 and Blackberry smartphones.
-The District of Columbia uses the same service, so residents and visitors do not need to download a separate application to park when traveling between Arlington and the district.
+The District of Columbia uses the same service, so residents and visitors don’t need to download a separate application to park when traveling between Arlington and the District.